ethanabrooks/dollar-lambda/readme.md

 # $λ
 `$λ` is an argument parser for python.
-It was built from functional first principles.
+It was built with minimal dependencies from functional first principles.
 As a result, it is the most

 - versatile